Porto Palermo Castle

-Porto Palermo Castle (Albanian: Kalaja e Porto Palermos) is a castle near Himarë in southern Albania.
+Porto Palermo Castle (Albanian: Kalaja e Porto Palermos) is an Ottoman castle near Himarë in southern Albania.
 It is situated in the bay of Porto Palermo, a few kilometers south of Himarë along the Albanian Riviera.
-Huffington Post ranked Porto Palermo first among 15 Undiscovered European Destinations for 2014.
 The area together with Llamani beach will be proclaimed a protected area holding the status of Protected Landscape by the Albanian Government.
 It is the most well preserved garrison erected by Ali Pasha in the region.

+Description

+The castle is located in the bay of Porto Palermo, west of the road connecting Vlorë and Saranda.
+The site was originally a small island, which was later connected to the mainland through landfill work.

+The castle is a three-sided fortress with three large gun bastions at the corners and an open terrace to the south.
+The castle has a hexagonal central chamber, with a domed ceiling and six large pillars, which allows access to all rooms and terraces.
+The soldiers stayed in rectangular rooms.
+The terrace can be reached through a staircase.
+The castle has observation posts, which were protected by walls and a number of stone-roofed guard houses.

 History

 Due to its strategic position, the shores of Porto Palermo have been utilized for defensive purposes from antiquity to World War II.

-Porto Palermo Castle is a castle near Himara in southern Albania with an intriguing history.
-It is situated in the closed bay of Porto Palermo, a few kilometers south of Himarë, and makes nearly an island that is connected to the mainland by a narrow strip of land.
-The fort served as former Soviet submarine base during the communist regime in Albania, and nowadays its semi abandoned tunnel and barrack attract attention of visitors, as well as the stronghold walls and gates built by the powerful Ali Pasha of Ioannina.

-The well preserved castle is asserted by guide books and the local tourist guides, to have been built in the early 19th century by Ali Pasha of Tepelena.
-In 1921 the castle was called Venetian.
+The well preserved castle was built in the early 19th century by Ali Pasha of Tepelena.
+It is unlikely that a Venetian or Ottoman fortification stood there before.
+An inscription above the entrance says that the castle was built in 1804 by French engineers for Ali Pasha.
+He was concerned about the open coastal flank of his pashalik and this was among a number of sea fortresses that he built.
 In 1803 Ali Pasha offered the castle and port to the Royal Navy.
 At which time the fort only had 4 or 5 cannon implying that Ali Pasha did not see the fort as important for him.
-Leake visited the fort and noted that the garrison consisted of 10 men with two four-pounders.
-Pouqueville in 1806 reports, "The tower or fort stands on the southern point of the entrance, connected with the continent by a low narrow isthmus.
+William Martin Leake visited the fort and noted that the garrison consisted of 10 men with two four-pounders.
+François Pouqueville in 1806 reports, "The tower or fort stands on the southern point of the entrance, connected with the continent by a low narrow isthmus.
 It consists of a square with bastions, having a few guns, of no service either to command the entrance or to protect the shipping at anchor.
 Near it are some warehouses, a custom-house, and a Greek church."